 One of my core values is kindness.
 I am convinced that if everyone committed to being as kind as possible to everyone that the world would be a better place.
 In that brief moment that I checked myself, I resolved to re-commit myself to acting out kindness to the best of my ability to my fellow travelers.

 With the holiday season afoot, it is certainly a time to spread goodwill and cheer.
-However, many are struggling and stressed, making your simple act of kindness a profound contribution to their lives.
+Yet many are struggling and stressed, making your simple act of kindness a profound contribution to their lives.
 Don’t take it lightly.